pkardas/notes/books/speech-and-language-processing.md

 *Vectors semantics*.
 Word's meaning can be defined by its distribution in language - use neighbouring words.
 Idea of vector semantics is to represent a word as a point in a multidimensional semantic space (word embedding) that is derived from the distributions of word neighbours.

+*Information retrieval* - the task of finding the document *d* from the *D* documents in some collection that best matches a query *q*.

+*Cosine* - similarity metric between 2 words (angle between 2 vectors)

+*TF-IDF* - Raw frequencies - not the best way to measure association between words (a lot of noise from words like *the, it, they, ...*).
+Term Frequency - the frequency of a word *t* in document *d*.
+The second factor gives higher weights to words that occur only in a few documents.

+*PMI* - Point-wise Mutual Information - measure how often 2 events occur, compared with what we would expect if they were independent.
+A useful tool whenever we need to find words that are strongly associated.
+It is more common to use PPMI.
+Very rare words tend to have very high PMI.